riabha/OBE/USER_MANAGEMENT_GUIDE.md

 ## 🚀 **Live System:**

-Your user management system is now live on Netlify and ready to use!
+Your user management system is now live on Vercel and ready to use!

 ---
 **Need Help?** Contact system administrator or check the comprehensive reports system in teacher dashboard.